primefaces/primefaces/docs/9_0/ajax/rendering.md

 ## Notifying Users

-ajaxStatus is the component to notify the users about the status of **global** ajax requests.
+ajaxStatus is the component to notify the users about the status of **global** AJAX requests.
 See the ajaxStatus section to get more information about the component.

 **Global vs Non-Global**

-By default ajax requests are global, meaning if there is an ajaxStatus component present on page, it is triggered.
+By default AJAX requests are global, meaning if there is an ajaxStatus component present on page, it is triggered.

 If you want to do a "silent" request not to trigger ajaxStatus instead, set global to false.
 An example